 Can I just say this Vegan Gluten-Free Skillet Brownie has officially blown my mind?!
-It’s the best of all worlds because it’s mini, perfect for one (or two), and uncontrollably fudgy and gooey.
+It's the best of all worlds because it's mini, perfect for two, and uncontrollably fudgy and gooey.
 Did I mention it also happens to be refined sugar-free, eggless, & dairy-free?
-This is truly the perfect easy dessert for those times you just want a brownie you can eat right out of the pan!
+This is truly the perfect recipe for those times you want a cast iron brownie!

 I made my first skillet cookie a few months ago (my Vegan Gingerbread Cookie Skillet) and it was SO good that I knew it was time to bring a brownie friend to the party.
 All you need is one 5-inch mini skillet, a mixing bowl, a whisk, and a spoon to enjoy this recipe.

 I tested this recipe several times to get the perfect ooey gooey consistency.
-If you want to know what this tastes like it’s honestly a mix between a chocolate lava cake and a fudgy brownie- so definitely expect a gooey center and crackly brownie edges.
+If you want to know what this tastes like it's honestly a mix between a chocolate lava cake and a fudgy brownie.
+Definitely expect a gooey center and crackly brownie edges.
 YUM!!

 This was my first time baking with a 1:1 Gluten-Free flour mix and I was BLOWN away by the results.
-I originally tested this recipe with all-purpose flour and it was amazing, so I subbed in Bob’s Red Mill Gluten Free 1:1 Baking Flour Tbsp for Tbsp in this recipe and got the exact same results (*please note, gram measurement does vary by flour type and GF flour tends to weigh slightly more).
-The texture is a teeny bit different between gluten-free and a flour filled brownie, but it is barely noticeable.
+I originally tested this recipe with all-purpose flour and it was amazing, so I subbed in Bob's Red Mill Gluten Free 1:1 Baking Flour tablespoon for tablespoon in this recipe and got the exact same results (*please note, gram measurement does vary by flour type and GF flour tends to weigh slightly more).
+The texture is a teeny bit different between gluten-free and a flour-filled brownie, but it is barely noticeable.

 I've only tested this recipe with Bob's Red Mill GF flour, so it is the flour I recommend for this recipe.
 I don't recommend subbing in other GF flours like cassava, almond, oat, etc unless it is a 1:1 baking mix from another brand.